foxdonut/meiosis/helpers/router-setup/README.md

 By default, the router uses `#!` as the hash prefix.
 Using this prefix makes your pages available for Google search engine indexing and improves your web application's visibility by having your pages appear in Google search results.
-It is also a convention to indicate that the hash is being used for routing purposes instead of for linking to anchor tags.
+It is also a convention to indicate that the hash is being used for router purposes instead of for linking to anchor tags.

 If you prefer to use `#` instead of `#!` as the hash prefix, specify `plainHash: true` when creating the router: